composablesys/collabs/collabs/docs/gotchas.md

 So long as all users are running the same version of the code, 1 and 2 should be automatic.

-> Using different versions of an app within the same group (e.g., to permit updates) is not impossible, but it takes some care.
-We will add a guide about this eventually.
+> Using different versions of an app within the same group (e.g., to permit updates) is something we hope to allow in the future.

 <!-- TODO: versioning advice guide -->